selmaT273/LearningJournal/learningjournal01.md

 - simple styling of text using Markdown can make for a better note-taking/note-reading experience when looking for important information (such as heading hierarchies, bold text, italics, etc.

 # Github Pages
-- a feature of Git
+- a feature of Git that provides online code storage
-- allows you to share repositories/projects as a static site
+- a user interface that lets you share code with others via a static site
+- repository hosting site
 - runs, builds, and publishes code stored in your Git repository using Jekyll
 - 3 types of pages
   - project